 4. You have employees or volunteers

 When it comes to cyber security, your employees are your weakest link.
 A recent study has shown that one of the is employee negligence.
 So, if you have employees or volunteers who use technology to carry out their work, cyber security is necessary.

 Employees are an easy target because most have adopted poor cyber security habits (such as using the same password for everything!) and bring these same practices into the workplace.
 No matter how many security tools you have, an employee with poor cyber security habits is a risk.

-What’s worse, and becoming harder to detect.
+Phishing — the act of sending legitimate-looking emails to lure the recipient into opening a malicious link or file — is becoming harder to detect.
 Cyber criminals have started using new platforms such as social networking sites, file-sharing services, and online video games to carry out their phishing scams.

 5. You work with third-party vendors

 Supply chain attacks are a major risk that any organization working with third-party vendors should recognize and protect against.
 Just as employees can be a weak link, so can your suppliers and partners.
 Even if you have your own cyber security set up properly, your vendors may not.